ovh/docs/pages/public_cloud/ai_machine_learning/ecosystem_03_voxist_billing_features_capabilities/guide.en-gb.md

 #### Example 2: 2 GPUs for 250 000 minutes

-Deploy one Voxist app with 2 CPUs, and we keep it running for 250 000 minutes.
+We deploy one Voxist app with 2 CPUs, and we keep it running for 250 000 minutes.

 *You receive thousands of calls: it's included (no pay per call provided, you pay running compute).*